WebKitGTK/webkitgtk.org/index.md

 Since adding support for WebKit2, it's possible to build applications that use the web platform with increased security and responsiveness.
 The web is a jungle, but web pages cannot crash the main application or freeze the UI.
-WebKitGTK+ also uses process separation to seamlessly support GTK+2 plugins (like Flash) in GTK+3 applications.
+WebKitGTK also uses process separation to seamlessly support GTK 2 plugins (like Flash) in GTK 3 applications.

 ## Accessibility ##